 The port's federally authorized channel is seven nautical miles in length.
 The entrance channel is 44 feet mean lower low water (mllw) and the main channel is 41 feet mllw.
 The maximum vessel draft allowed in the channel is 39 feet 06 inches.
 The present central turning basin depth is 38 feet and is 2000 feet x 1400 feet radius.
-The present west turning basin is 35 feet in depth and is also 2000 feet x 1400 feet radius.
-Tidal restrictions are only in place for ships with drafts greater than 36 feet, which requires transit in the channel to begin two hours prior to high water.
+The present west turning basin is 35 feet in depth and is also 2500 feet x 1775 feet radius.
+Tidal restrictions are only in place for ships with drafts greater than 38 feet, which requires transit in the channel to begin two hours prior to high water.

-Port Canaveral has seven cruise terminals and is the current home to seven year-round cruise ships.
+Port Canaveral has seven cruise terminals, and two planned cruise terminals, and is the current home to seven year-round cruise ships.
 With what port officials tout as the largest year-round fleet in the state, Canaveral has seen a steady and consistent growth in passengers.
-In 2012 Port Canaveral had a record 3.76 million revenue passengers, which included gambling cruises and both embarkations and debarkations.
-This is a 21 percent increase from the previous year, with the count projected to be at 4.5 million by 2015.
+In 2012 Port Canaveral had 3.76 million revenue passengers and an estimated 4 million in 2013.
+This includes gaming cruises and both embarkations and debarkations.
+Port Canaveral passenger count is projected to be more than 5 million by 2015.
 The cruise lines that home-port at Canaveral are Carnival Cruise lines, Disney Cruise lines, Royal Caribbean and Victory Casino Cruises.
-In 2011, the port had a 35 percent increase in port-of-call cruise visits to 116 total calls.
+In 2011, the port had a 35 percent increase in port-of-call cruise visits to 116 total calls, increasing to 168 in 2013.